-- Concept Maps are required for each clinical course. - Each student will submit one (1) Concept Map per each semester to be placed in student's file. - A Concept Map is to be written for each client (minimum of one Concept Map every other week). - Students will use proper spelling/grammar; Neatness and legibility are required. - Medication Active Learning Templates (MALT) are required.
+- Concept Maps are required for each clinical course. - Each student will submit one (1) Concept Map per each semester to be placed in student's file.

+- One Concept Map written every other week. - Students will use proper spelling/grammar; Neatness and legibility are required. - Medication Active Learning Templates (MALT) are required.
 Students are expected to write a MALT for each drug his/her assigned client is taking (whether student gives the drug or not). - Charting is required.
 Charting into medical record must follow proper procedures. - Students must comply with clinical agency requirements regarding documentation protocols.
 No documentation is done without the approval of the clinical instructor. - Prior to writing on the electronic health records (EHR) or an official document, the instructor must approve the written information. - All assignments prepared to meet nursing course requirements are expected to be written according to standards established by the American Psychological Society as set forth by the Publication of the American Psychological Association, Washington, DC. - Plagiarizing will not be tolerated.
 As you write your paper you will be using ideas from your textbooks, journals, and client records.
 It is essential that you indicate the source of these ideas.
 You may do this by using a direct quotation or by paraphrasing and giving credit to the source.